 “We can guarantee you #1 search engine placement!”.
 Have you ever seen this statement before?

 Your website can place well for keywords with little or no competition.
 But your keywords should reflect the message of your content and bring in the types of visitors you are targeting.
 It is impossible for anyone to guarantee that the placement of your website will be number one or even remain constant over time.

 Also, services that offer hundreds or thousands of links instantly should also be avoided.
 If Google sees a sharp increase in the number of links pointing to your website they get suspicious.
-Perform a link building exercise in a natural progression by getting links from sites with a good reputation from the search engines.
+Perform a link-building exercise in a natural progression by getting links from sites with a good reputation from the search engines.
 Check out every site that will link to yours.
-Usually, if a website has a high Google Page Rank, they are worth having them link to you.
+Usually, if a website has a high Google Page Rank, they are worth having a link to you.

 This would be great if all web pages followed a single standard.
-But with so many variables on the Internet (different web browsers, operating systems, etcc.), the effort involved to maintain a website to a specific set of standards would be massive.
+But with so many variables on the Internet (different web browsers, operating systems, etc.), the effort involved to maintain a website to a specific set of standards would be massive.
 The programming code of your website should be in a format that is readable by the search engine robots.
-As long as each page follows some very basic formatting guidelines, you should have no problem.
+You should have no problem if each page follows some very basic formatting guidelines.

 This has been a very misunderstood area.
 Search engines prefer static content with static URLs.
 However, they can index dynamic URLs as well.
 They ask that you give them the opportunity to determine the content by not re-writing the URL to make the page look static.
 I have found that the methods used by blogging applications like WordPress offer a good method of maintaining the data needed for a search engine to index it properly while rewriting the URL to a more static value.
 A full discussion on this topic can be found on the Google Webmaster Tools Blog.